argoproj/argo-workflows/docs/container-set-template.md

 > v3.1 and after

-A container set templates is similar to a normal container or script template, but allows you to specify multiple containers to run within a single pod.
+A container set template is similar to a normal container or script template, but allows you to specify multiple containers to run within a single pod.

 Because you have multiple containers within a pod, they will be scheduled on the same host.
 You can use cheap and fast